-Under Florida law, unavoidable losses of natural wetlands or wetland functions require mitigation through the acquisition or restoration of other nearby wetlands.
+Under Florida law, unavoidable losses of natural wetlands or wetland functions require "mitigation" through the acquisition or restoration of other nearby wetlands.
 The District is often the recipient of such lands in the form of donations and also serves as the mitigation agent for the Florida Department of Transportation.
-Whenever possible, the District attempts to acquire mitigation lands contiguous to its existing ownership, but since proximity to the original wetland impact is often paramount, the District will on occasion acquire or manage isolated tracts at times.
+Whenever possible, the District attempts to acquire mitigation lands contiguous to its existing ownership, but since wetland type and proximity to the original wetland impact are often paramount, the District will on occasion acquire or manage isolated tracts.